splunk/splunk-connect-for-syslog/docs/configuration.md

 * Edit the file ``compliance_meta_by_source.csv`` to supply appropriate field(s) and values.

 The three columns in the `csv` file are `filter name`, `field name`, and `value`.
-Filter names in the `conf` file must match one or more corresonding `filter name` rows in the `csv` file.
+Filter names in the `conf` file must match one or more corresponding `filter name` rows in the `csv` file.
 The `field name` column obeys the following convention:

    * `.splunk.index` to specify an alternate `value` for index
    * `.splunk.source` to specify an alternate `value` for source